pzivich/zEpid/docs/Causal.rst

   ipc = IPCW(df, idvar='id', time='t', event='dead', flat_df=True)

 When ``flat_df=True``, a check for the generated dataframe is printed to the Terminal.
-Please use this to verify that the long version of the dataframe was created properly
+Please use this to verify that the long version of the dataframe was created properly.
+In general, it is recommended to convert the data set yourself and check for consistency

 For the rest of this example, we will use the time-varying version of the example dataframe.
 For ``IPCW``, we set ``flat_df=False`` so no data preparation is done behind the scenes.
 This is the default for ``IPCW``.